Old Man's War

 Direct Action has the war, the Ultimates have the agōgē.

 Named for the educational system of ancient Sparta, the agōgē is a simulspace project in which the Ultimates raise their children.
-Children are generated by algorithms remixing and improving the genes of proven Ultimates; their parent (they have only one) is an unrelated Ultimate fulfilling a duty.
+Children are generated by algorithms remixing and improving the genes of proven Ultimates.
+They are raised by a single, unrelated parent.

 The children are born into their remade biomorphs.
-Baselines tend not to fully trust the greater tolerances of a remade morph, even after years their expectations have deep ties to the body they were born in.
-The children do not need to become accustomed to the capabilities and tolerances of their heavily engineered bodies; to them drinking salt water and sleeping two hours a day are only natural.
+Baselines tend not to fully trust the greater tolerances of a remade morph: their expectations are based on the body they were born in.
+The children do not need to become accustomed to the capabilities and tolerances of their heavily engineered bodies.
+To them drinking salt water and sleeping two hours a day are only natural.

 Experimentation has concluded that it is actually best if the children are at least partially aware of the simulated nature of their lives.
-Throughout their education they will have been told that they are being tested, and that if they succeed they will be brought to the others of their kind.
-Once a child has been deemed sufficient to graduate into reality (usually between 16 and 18 years of age), they undergo a coming-of-age ceremony, testing their willpower by requiring them to drown themselves.
+Throughout their education they are told that they are being tested, and that if they succeed they will be brought to the others of their kind.
+Once a child has been deemed sufficient to graduate into reality (usually between 14 and 18 years of age), they undergo a coming-of-age ceremony, testing their willpower by requiring them to drown themselves.
 If they succeed, they awaken in Xiphas, the Ultimate's home station, that which they have been striving for.
-Because of the small poulation of the simulation, the Ultimates can run it at 10x real speed; they can raise a generation every 1.6 - 1.8 years.
+Because of the small poulation of the simulation, the Ultimates can run it at 10x real speed, and thus can raise a generation every 1.6 - 1.8 years.

 Plot Hooks: One child has proven more capable than the Ultimate's could have hoped for.
 She has deduced the precise nature of the simulspace and been testing its limitations.
 This has caused an internal rift among the Ultimates.
 Some believe she is dangerous and troublesome, and will inevitably fight Ultimate authority.
 Others believe she is the agōgē's greatest success; what better strength than to break from a trap?
 Firewall would be extremely happy if she were extracted and recruited.